About Bethany Webster

 Hi, I’m Bethany.

-For over a decade, I’ve guided women around the world through the profound process of healing of the Mother Wound; helping them break intergenerational patterns, cultivate inner safety, and step into a more loving relationship with themselves.
+For over a decade I’ve guided women around the world through the profound process of healing the Mother Wound — helping them break intergenerational patterns, cultivate inner safety, and step into a more loving relationship with themselves.

 My background (and what has shaped my work)

 I am the author of Discovering the Inner Mother (HarperCollins), a book that has reached thousands of women longing for the emotional repair they never received in childhood.
-Since 2013, I’ve written extensively about the Mother Wound, leading retreats, courses, and coaching programs that help women transform inherited patterns of shame, self-doubt, over-functioning, and emotional deprivation.
+Since 2013, I’ve written extensively about the Mother Wound, leading retreats, courses, and coaching programs that help women transform inherited patterns of shame, self-doubt, and over-functioning into vitality, self-love and self-respect.

-My professional training includes a master’s-level education in psychology, coach training from the Applied Depth Institute, decades of inner work and embodied practice, but my deepest education has come from:
+My professional training includes a master’s-level education in psychology, coach training from the Applied Depth Institute, and decades of inner work and embodied practice.

 Where my work is evolving now